ACM40960/project-16310126/README.md

 Mathematica is a computing system which is favoured across many disciplines from geo-spatial mapping to general relativity for its excellence in data science, visualisation and image processing.
 It is a high-level programming language, making prototyping solutions to a variety of problems straight-forward.

-#### General User

-The general user can download Mathematica through the same website.
-However, licenses range in price, with an industry license ranging from €755 per year (excluding VAT).

 #### Institution License

 You can find out if your academic institution holds a site license to Mathematica by following the link the the [Mathematica homepage](https://www.wolfram.com/mathematica/).